WendellLiu/react-checkbox-duet/README.md

 </CheckboxGroup>
 ```

-or, you can use like following code for single checkbox
+or, you can use like following code for binary-choice checkbox

 ```javascript
 import { Checkbox } from 'react-checkbox-duet'